Skip to main content

 Delegated permissions selection showing required permissions

-5. When you are done making your selections for delegated permissions, go to the bottom of the page and click Add permissions.
+5. After selecting delegated permissions, scroll to the bottom of the page and click Add permissions.

 6. Click Add a permission again and select Microsoft Graph.